 - join or follow interest groups.

-What teenagers get from social networking sites
+What your child gets from social networking sites

-The biggest benefit teenagers get from social networking is a sense of connection and belonging to their friends and peers.
-It also gives them opportunities to develop and express their identities.
+Overall, social networking sites are like an extension of face-to-face interactions.
+So the biggest benefit your child might get from using social networking sites is a sense of connection and belonging to family, friends and peers.

 Risks of social networking sites

-Social networking risks might include your child connecting with people who humiliate, bully or stalk him, or even someone who wants to harm him.
+Social networking risks might include your child connecting with people who humiliate, bully or stalk him or even someone who wants to harm him.

 Your child might also post comments, photos or videos of herself or others, which could cause problems.
 For example, images can be sent on to people your child doesn’t know, or they can get negative attention.
 Sometimes old and embarrassing images left online can even affect future job prospects.